lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_PY.md

 The following few proxies are probably the most useful to anyone using Player or Player/Stage.

-### 7.3.1 Position2dProxy
+## 8.3.1 Position2dProxy
 The Position2dProxy is the number one most useful proxy there is.
 It controls the robot's motors and keeps track of the robot's odometry (where the robot thinks it is based on how far its wheels have moved).

-#### <a name="sec_Coding_InteractingWithProxies_SetSpeed"> SetSpeed </a>
+### 8.3.1.1 - SetSpeed ( )
-The `SetSpeed` command is used to tell the robot's motors how fast to turn.
+The SetSpeed command is used to tell the robot's motors how fast to turn.
-There are two different `SetSpeed` commands that can be called, one is for robots that can move in any direction and the other is for robots with differential or car-like drives.
+There are three different SetSpeed commands that can be called, one is for robots that can move in any direction (omnidirectional), one is for for robots with differential drive (i.e. one drive wheel on each side), and the last for car-like drives.

 * `SetSpeed(XSpeed, YSpeed, YawSpeed)`
 * `SetSpeed(XSpeed, YawSpeed)`